ChinmayaHoneywell/tcs-vslice-0.2/mcs/README.md

 #### Step 4 - Start Jconsole and connect to MCS Container process from it on Machine-2.
 `jconsole`

+#### Step 4 - Start wireshark on Machine-1
+select root user using su command
+`wireshark`
+In wireshark GUI, start packate capturing by selecting interface on which csw event service is running.

 #### Step 5 - Start MCS Real Simulator on Machine-1
 `cd tcs-vsclice-0.2/MCSSubsystem/`
 `sbt compile package`